 FELLOWSHIP OF FISHERMEN

-We leave this room to continue the tour, until we reach the room reserved for the entity that represents the fishermen’s collective of Aguilas.
+We leave this room to continue the tour with the audioguide, until we reach the room reserved for the entity that represents the fishermen’s collective of Aguilas.
 This is the fellowship of fishermen.
 Here we´ll get to know its history and the activity carried out by this association.
 We should especially note the Auction Center, which has been recently been built, and works as the head office of the fellowship.

 We continue with a tour around the different eecosystems of our coastal waters, where we can see models showing the seabed.

 EXTERIOR OF “JOSÉ AND JOSEFA”.

 We leave the center with the audioguide through the same door, but first, on the left, we’ll find the room that houses the previously mentioned collection of Mr. Lorenzo Roman.

 Once we are outside of the museum room, we go back through the same walkway we used to access the place at the beginning.
 We go up the stairs leading to Jose and Josefa´s deck.
 There we can visit the boat and, from the bow, enjoy wonderful views of the Bay of Levante, the Castle of San Juan de las Aguilas, and the Auditorium building.
 From the stern, we can see Fraile Island, the jetty and the Bay of Hornillo.

 After finishing the tour, we get off the boat with the audioguide by way the same access ramp.